Leslie's Hot Tub Maintenance Checklist

-BONUS TIP: The Leslie’s mobile app can help you track water balance trends in your spa or hot tub.
-It’s free to use, and can even help you out with product suggestions to get your water back within proper ranges.
+BONUS TIP: The Leslie’s mobile app can help track water balance trends in your spa or hot tub.
+It’s free to use, and can even help out with product suggestions to get your water back within proper ranges.

 Shock the Water

 At least once per week, you’ll need to use quality spa shock.
 This will properly sanitize the water and get rid of chloramines or bromamines.
 For hot tubs, you can either use a dichlor shock, such as Leslie’s Chlor Brite, or a non-chlorine shock, such as Leslie’s Fresh ‘N Clear.
 Both types can be used with either bromine or chlorine sanitizers.
-The best way to shock your hot tub is to use dichlor once a week, and add a bit of non-chlorine shock after each time you use the hot tub.
+The best way to shock your hot tub is to use dichlor once a week, and add a bit of non-chlorine shock each time after you use the hot tub.